denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 semioticians (Charles Sanders Peirce, Ferdinand de Saussure, Roman Jakobson), engineers (Harry Nyquist, Claude Shannon), and animal anthropologists (Jakob von Uexküll, Gregory Bateson, and Thomas Sebok).
-Corresponding to the mediating of role of "form" in the previous chapter, I find that the "mode" of the written communication act does something akin to "attuning" the reader (receiver) to the encoding of the message (and to the corresponding cultural techniques of apprehension).
+Corresponding to the mediating role of "form" in the previous chapter, I find that the "mode" of the written communication act does something akin to "attuning" the reader (receiver) to the encoding of the message (and to the corresponding cultural techniques of apprehension).
 At the center of the chapter is a case study based on a real-world text "written" by a troupe of Sulawesi macaques as part of an art project at Britain's Paignton Zoo.
-(The text was subsequently published under the title *Notes Towards The Complete Works of Shakespeare*, Vivaria Press, 2002).
+(The text was subsequently published under the title *Notes towards the Complete Works of Shakespeare*, Vivaria Press, 2002.)
 The possibility of a randomly generated zoo-text points to the conclusion of the chapter, containing an argument against a "systems" definition of information.
-In what Shannon calls a "strange feature" of this communication theory, information is defined as amount of "freedom" or entropy in the system.
+In what Shannon calls a "strange feature" of this communication theory, information is defined as the amount of "freedom" or entropy in the system.
 By contrast, I want to insist on an agency-based model of information processing, in which texts mean things *for* free and conscious beings.

 ### Chapter 5: Recursive Encounters with Oneself